Buy Lithium Without PrescriptionSaturday, January 30th, 2010 by Harry Lewis

 Evidently, in dividing up the scores of millions of dollars that defendant Google was ultimately willing to pay up-front (i.e., unrelated to yet unproven forthcoming revenues) to settle the lawsuit, counsel felt no obligation to share any of it with the orphan works owners, even if the rightsholder should later appear and wish to register and claim that payment.
 This very large slice of the pie would go only to the known rightsholders, their de facto clients.

 This economic discrimination against the orphan works rightsholders went beyond just up-front payments.
-It also took unclaimed (after five years) revenues from exploitation of the orphan works and assigned them to the known rightsholders of other books Tramadol pharmacy, , thus promising still further enrichment of the client sub-class with actual control over the settlement.
+It also took unclaimed (after five years) revenues from exploitation of the orphan works and assigned them to the known rightsholders of other books Buy lithium without prescription, , thus promising still further enrichment of the client sub-class with actual control over the settlement.

 That particular feature drew such unpleasant attention to the bias in representation in favor of the known rightsholders (and disfavoring the orphan works rightsholders) that it was written out of the settlement proposal now before the Court.
 Nevertheless, the Plaintiffs’ counsel who now urge the court to approve this revised settlement agreement are the same counsel who, in the first settlement go-around, assured the Court then (as they do now) that they had adequately represented the entire class, including the orphan works rightsholders.

 Commonality and adequacy of representation are two touchstones for class certification.
 “The adequacy inquiry under Rule 23 (a) (4) serves to uncover conflicts of interest between named parties and the class they seek to represent.”
 Amchem Prods. v.
-Ordering tramadol no prescription, Windsor, 521 U.S. 591 at 625 (1997).
+Windsor, 521 U.S. 591 at 625 (1997).

 In Amchem, the Supreme Court upheld the Third Circuit Court’s decertification of the class because it found that “…the settling parties achieved a global compromise with no structural assurance of fair and adequate representation for the diverse groups and individuals affected.
 The Third Circuit found no assurance here that the named parties operated under a proper understanding of their representational responsibilities.
 That assessment is on the mark.”
 Id at 595.